CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_vcenter.html.markdown

 To access the ith object of the results obtained, use `data.intersight_virtualization_vmware_vcenter.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `build`:(string) The build number of the Hypervisor Manger (e.g., 4541947, 6.3.9600.18692).
+The build number may indicate some feature support that applications might rely on.
+The build number may not always be an integer.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `identity`:(string) Identity of the hypervisor (not manipulated by user).
 It could be a UUID too.
 For example, c917093f-5443-4748-bc09-eec72ded7608.